-2. Have realistic expectations of the journey -- and the cloud
+2. Have realistic expectations of the journey

-It is very important that management prioritizes IT work appropriately and backs up the IT department in the face of complaints about delays in other work due to the focus on cloud computing.
+An IT department that is heavy-handed and unresponsive to users' needs might not be in the right place to rethink itself and its work.
+Similarly, an IT department that is overworked might lack the time to explore cloud services, despite the benefits of the technology.
+It is critical that management prioritizes IT work appropriately and backs up the IT department in the face of complaints about delays in other work due to the focus on cloud computing.

 3. Understand enterprise workloads and services